 Patient Counseling Information

-Inform patients that Sumavel DosePro should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus.
-[See Use in Specific Populations]
+Inform patients that Sumavel DosePro should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus [see Use In Specific Populations].

-Advise patients to notify their physician if they are breast-feeding or plan to breast-feed.
-[See Use In Specific Populations]
+Advise patients to notify their healthcare provider if they are breastfeeding or plan to breastfeed [see Use In Specific Populations].

 Importance of Training

-Patients should be made aware that a loud burst of air will be heard and a sensation felt at the time the dose is delivered via Sumavel DosePro.
+Patients who are to self-administer Sumavel DosePro in medically unsupervised situations should receive instruction on the proper use of Sumavel DosePro from the physician or healthcare professional prior to administering for the first time.
+Patients should be made aware that they will hear a click and feel a burst of air and a sensation will be felt at the time the dose is delivered.
 Patients should be advised not to use a device if the tip of the device is tilted or broken off upon removal from packaging.

 Choosing Administration Sites